 - Part redesign and optimisation weight potential saving

 - Higher eco-efficiency

-To provide this game-changing service, Satair Group combines extensive Airbus know-how within customer services, innovation, engineering, production and quality.
+To provide this game-changing service, Satair combines extensive Airbus know-how within customer services, innovation, engineering, production and quality.